In this article:

 Exercise and therapy

 For many people, the key to a healthy back is proper exercise.
 Some exercises are designed to strengthen your back and stomach muscles, while other exercises are designed to improve your posture.
 A 30-minute aerobic conditioning program three times a week is ideal for overall fitness.
 Walking and/or water exercise are highly recommended for most people with back problems.
 The right kind of exercise program may help keep your back problem under control.
 It can make it easier for you to continue doing your daily activities.
 You may need to take a break from vigorous exercise if it makes your back pain worse.
-The exercises shown in figures 5-10 and in the movies may help strengthen the back or improve posture.
 Ask your doctor and physical therapist which exercises you can do to relieve back pain, stay fit, and prevent injuring yourself again.
 The Arthritis Foundation and the University of Washington disclaim any liability for loss, personal or otherwise, resulting from the exercises presented here.
 If you have any leg pain or other evidence of nerve injury, consult you physician before beginning exercises.
 DO NOT carry out any exercise that makes your back pain worse!

 The most common treatment doctors recommend for severe back pain is bed rest.
 Different people require different amounts of rest.
 Usually, two to three days of staying in bed, except to go to the bathroom, will be enough to ease your back pain.
 You may want to ask the doctor if special pillows or devices are necessary.
 Sometimes these aids give additional support to your neck, back or feet.